Electric vehicle: Range-extended electric vehicle

 A range-extended electric vehicle (REEV) is a vehicle powered by an electric motor and a plug-in battery.
 An auxiliary combustion engine is used only to supplement battery charging and not as the primary source of power.

 On- and off-road EVs

 On-road electric vehicles include electric cars, electric trolleybuses, electric buses, battery electric buses, electric trucks, electric bicycles, electric motorcycles and scooters, personal transporters, neighborhood electric vehicles, golf carts, milk floats, and forklifts.
-Off-road vehicles include electrified all-terrain vehicles and tractors.
+Off-road vehicles include electrified all-terrain vehicles and electric tractors.

+Electric trucks

+An electric truck is a battery electric vehicle (BEV) designed to transport cargo, carry specialized payloads, or perform other utilitarian work.

+Electric trucks have serviced niche applications like milk floats, pushback tugs and forklifts for over a hundred years, typically using lead–acid batteries, but the rapid development of lighter and more energy-dense battery chemistries in the twenty-first century has broadened the range of applicability of electric propulsion to trucks in many more roles.

+Electric trucks reduce noise and pollution, relative to internal-combustion trucks.
+Due to the high efficiency and low component-counts of electric power trains, no fuel burning while idle, and silent and efficient acceleration, the costs of owning and operating electric trucks are dramatically lower than their predecessors.

+Long-distance freight has been the trucking segment least amenable to electrification, since the increased weight of batteries, relative to fuel, detracts from payload capacity, and the alternative, more frequent recharging, detracts from delivery time.
+By contrast, short-haul urban delivery has been electrified rapidly, since the clean and quiet nature of electric trucks fit well with urban planning and municipal regulation, and the capacities of reasonably sized batteries are well-suited to daily stop-and-go traffic within a metropolitan area.

 Railborne EVs

 The fixed nature of a rail line makes it relatively easy to power EVs through permanent overhead lines or electrified third rails, eliminating the need for heavy onboard batteries.
 Electric locomotives, electric multiple units, electric trams (also called streetcars or trolleys), electric light rail systems, and electric rapid transit are all in common use today, especially in Europe and Asia.

 Since electric trains do not need to carry a heavy internal combustion engine or large batteries, they can have very good power-to-weight ratios.
 This allows high speed trains such as France's double-deck TGVs to operate at speeds of 320 km/h (200 mph) or higher, and electric locomotives to have a much higher power output than diesel locomotives.
 In addition, they have higher short-term surge power for fast acceleration, and using regenerative brakes can put braking power back into the electrical grid rather than wasting it.

 Maglev trains are also nearly always EVs.

 There are also battery electric passenger trains operating on non-electrified rail lines.